 This bill amends existing laws regarding marriage certificates and the procedures for obtaining replacements for lost, burned, or destroyed certificates of marriage in Arkansas.
 It specifies that a marriage bond will be considered null and void if the marriage license is duly executed, signed by an authorized person, and returned to the county clerk within sixty days.
-Additionally, the bill outlines the process for requesting a new certificate of marriage, which varies depending on the living status of the parties involved.
-If both parties are alive, they must submit a notarized affidavit; if one is deceased or incapacitated, the surviving party can request it; and if both are deceased, the heirs may submit a request.
+Additionally, it outlines the process for requesting a new certificate of marriage, which varies depending on whether both parties are living, one party is deceased or incapacitated, or both parties are deceased.
+The request must include a notarized affidavit detailing the circumstances of the marriage and the loss of the certificate.

 Statutes affected: